tahaafzal5/AugieGeoTag/README.md

 # Getting Started

 ## How to Clone this Repo
-- Using the terminal, `cd` into the diretory where you want to clone this repo
+- Using the terminal, `cd` into the directory where you want to clone this repo
 - Run `git clone https://github.com/tahaafzal5/AugieGeoTag.git`
 - Open the project in your favorite IDE (we recommend Visual Studio Code)